Skip to main content

 Nasi Goreng

-Indonesia's national dish and beloved street food - fragrant fried rice seasoned with sweet soy sauce, shallots, garlic, and chili, typically topped with a fried egg and crispy shallots.
+Indonesia's national dish and a street-food staple: fragrant fried rice seasoned with sweet soy sauce, shallots, garlic and chili, usually topped with a fried egg and crispy shallots.

 Allergens: